To main content

 “Our studies have shown that the CSAR technology competes very well with other technologies that utilise heat”, says Cloete.
 “This applies in particular if reasonably-priced electricity from renewable sources is available”, he says.

 This summer, the CSAR technology was demonstrated by SINTEF and the Norwegian company Caox at the BIR AS waste combustion plant outside Bergen.
-Every year, BIR processes about 220,000 tonnes of household waste for electricity and district heat generation, resulting in the emission of 250,000 tonnes of CO2.
+Every year, BIR processes about 220,000 tonnes of household waste for electricity and district heat generation, resulting in the emission of 250,000 tonnes of CO2

 “After 100 hours of operation, we found that we were able to capture the same amount of CO2 from real exhaust gases as we had in our laboratory tests”, says Cloete.
-“This was an important step because it confirmed that the CSAR concept also works at an industrial scale.
+“This was an important step because it confirmed that the CSAR concept also works at an industrial setting.
 It also helped to boost confidence in our economic estimates”, he says.

 The pilot reactor is designed to capture 100 kg of CO2 per day.
 BIR is working to install a facility designed to capture 100,000 tonnes of CO2 annually by 2030.
 It will achieve this using commercially available technologies.
 At the same time, the company is also considering the use of new and more efficient technologies, such as CSAR, for capture of the remaining CO2.